ordigital/wagtail-webpack/app/README.md

-This should be in your Wagtail main app folder with /settings
+This should be in your Wagtail main app folder with `settings` dir.
+Webpack will create `static` folder here.
+Wagtail will copy `static` to `../static` in production mode.